oat0054/oat0054.github.io/Power Query (M) Script Folder/README.md

 ---

-### 🔒 Security & Privacy
+### Security & Privacy
-To protect proprietary business information, all scripts in this repository have been sanitized:
+To protect all sensitive details in these scripts have been removed or masked.:
 * **Connection Strings:** Salesforce URL and API versions are masked.
 * **Field Names:** Custom internal field names have been genericized.
 * **Data Privacy:** All specific customer and competitor pricing data shown in previews are dummy data for demonstration purposes only.